 - Engineering students follow a modified General Education requirement that includes a Basic Communication course (ENG170 Writing and Rhetoric or ENG206 Advanced Writing and Rhetoric1 or equivalent), plus one course from each of the following six GE categories:

 - United States Studies

 - The Arts

-- A total of 124 credits is required to complete the Bachelor's degree.
+- A minimum of 125 credits is required to complete the Bachelor's degree in Mechanical Engineering.